-Basic microeconomics and macroeconomics courses.
+Basic microeconomics, macroeconomics and econometrics courses.

 The topic covered each week will be decided based on the most recent publications in this field and will include property rights issues, crop choices, technology adoption, access to markets, access to credit, etc.